May 10, 2018

 Another thing to be considered is that giving up status as “head of the household” is incredibly difficult for some older adults.
 It will require some advance careful planning to ascertain how to best help the older adult maintain dignity, independence and a sense of control.

 If you’re feeling unsure about your ability to care for your senior loved one, another option may be better suited to both the senior and your family.
 One choice to consider could be the addition of an in-home care provider, like Continuum.
 Our professional caregivers partner with families to make certain seniors stay safe and healthy inside their homes – whether that involves several hours each week of companionship to enhance socialization, personal care support for safe bathing and dressing, help with household chores and preparing meals, or full-time, live-in care.
 We provide a free in-home consultation to learn more about the senior and to suggest a plan of care to handle all concerns.
-Contact us to learn more about the best home health care in St. Louis, Missouri.
+Contact us to learn more about the best home care in Clayton and the surrounding areas.